 Getting in an accident also voids the warranty.
 Any powertrain repairs needed as the result of a collision will be covered by your insurance, not the warranty.

-Also, be sure to take your car to authorized service providers; the work of a local independent mechanic will not be covered by the terms of the factory warranty.
+Also, be sure to take your car to authorized service providers and dealerships when it’s time for a warranty claim; the work of a local independent mechanic will not be covered by the terms of the factory warranty.

 A good rule of thumb is that anything considered to be a wear item is not covered by a powertrain warranty.
-For instance, if your clutch goes on your manual-transmission car, don’t expect the dealer to cover the replacement cost.
+For instance, if your clutch goes on your manual-transmission car, don’t expect the dealership to cover the replacement cost.
 Even if it lasted just 20,000 miles, the service department will simply call it a wear and tear item and hand you the bill.
-The same goes for other big-ticket items such as the timing belt, which is considered a wear item and will not be covered by a warranty.
+The same goes for other items such as the timing belt or CV joints, which are considered wear items and will not be covered by a warranty.

 Common maintenance items like oil changes, tire rotations, and brake pads will also not be covered.
-The warranty is designed to protect against unexpected repairs, not pay for routine maintenance.
+The warranty is designed to protect car owners from unexpected repairs, not pay for routine maintenance.

 The bumper-to-bumper is intended to protect against shoddy workmanship, defective materials, or any other premature failures that aren’t due to neglect, abuse, or wear.
-Typical bumper-to-bumper warranties only last about 3 years or 36,000 miles, which is less than the usual 5 years or 60,000 miles of coverage provided by a powertrain warranty.
+Typical bumper-to-bumper warranties only last about three years or 36,000 miles, which is less than the typical five years or 60,000 miles of coverage provided by a powertrain warranty.

-A better financial decision is to sock away what a third-party warranty would cost you in an account that’s earmarked for emergency car repairs.
-If you need to tap into it because of an unforeseen trip to your mechanic, the money is there; if you don’t need it, you’ve got an extra thousand or two to play with.
+A better financial decision is to save what a third-party warranty would cost you in an account that’s earmarked for emergency car repairs.
+If you need to tap into it because of an unforeseen trip to your mechanic, the money is there; if you don’t need it, you have extra savings toward your next vehicle purchase.

-For more information on aftermarket warranties, read our article on extended used car warranties.
+For more information on aftermarket warranties, read our article on extended car warranties.

-The powertrain warranty is a welcome safety net in the event your car suffers a major premature failure of any major mechanical system.
+The powertrain warranty is a welcome safety net in the event your car suffers a major premature failure of any major mechanical system that could require expensive repairs.
 A powertrain warranty protects the consumer and also allows them to feel better about their purchase.
 Automakers benefit as much as the car buyer: Hyundai and Kia, for instance, saw their own sales increase markedly after the introduction of their ten-year warranty.

 Whatever car you’re buying, read the fine print about any powertrain warranty that may be included or offered with the sale.
 Know the duration of coverage, what is and isn’t covered, and what any deductibles might cost if you do need to use the warranty.
 Being informed is the most effective way to avoid any surprises during the warranty period.